 Many believe that the Holy Thorn tree that can be seen in the grounds originated from the staff of Joseph of Arimathea.
-Others are convinced that King Arthur and Queen Guinevere are buried in the Abbey grounds.
+Others are convinced that King Arthur and Queen Guinevere are buried in the abbey grounds.
 Whatever one believes, the facts are that the ruins are unique.
-The grounds provide a spot of peace and tranquillity in an otherwise hectic world.
+The grounds provide a place of peace and tranquillity in an otherwise hectic world.

-The new Visitor Centre with its award winning Museum, featuring a model of the Abbey as it might have looked in 1539, together with a display of the town; a Children's Display and the magnificent 16th century Othery Cope is an excellent place to visit.
+The The Museum, featuring a model of the abbey as it might have looked in 1539, together with a display of the town; a Children's Display and the magnificent 16th century Othery Cope is an excellent place to visit.